MiladJoodi/MiladJoodi/README.md

 ### Howdy 👋 I'm Joodi 🤝
-*A Web Developer with a passion for codingو*
+*A Web Developer with a passion for coding*

 ---